 Page Insights Dashboard

 When you click Insights at the top of your Facebook Page, you’ll see something similar.
 It was a bad week for us, or so it seems.
 You should always keep in mind that this is just one week, compared to the week before.
-We launched Yoast Academy’s Basic SEO Training on October 12 2015, so it makes sense that the week after that would have a little less reach or engagement.
+We launched Yoast Academy’s all-around SEO training on October 12 2015, so it makes sense that the week after that would have a little less reach or engagement.

 Below the dashboard there is a nice overview of your last 5 posts.
 I’m a sucker for trends, not incidents, and that is why I hardly use this overview, but if you are in the middle of a campaign, this will provide quick information:

 This is a nice, clean overview.
 It tells you:

 - the post type (e.g. video, link or image);